Parliamentary.ai

 Overview

-The Guardianship (Missing Persons) Bill aims to provide a legal framework for managing the financial and property affairs of individuals who go missing.
-It establishes a system of guardianship orders, allowing the court to appoint a guardian to act on behalf of the missing person, ensuring their assets are protected and managed responsibly.
+This bill establishes a legal framework for managing the financial and property affairs of missing persons in England and Wales.
+It allows for the appointment of a guardian to act on behalf of the missing individual, ensuring their assets are protected and managed in their best interests.

 Description